brandleadership/kuhsaft/README.md

 ### Use the Kuhsaft ImageBrickImageUploader for your own Brick

-Kuhsaft has a modul called `ImageUploaderMounting`.
-This modul mounts the ImageBrickImageUploader and includes a callback method which handles that the image sizes will be updated after save.
+Kuhsaft has a module called `ImageUploaderMounting`.
+This module mounts the ImageBrickImageUploader and includes a callback method which handles that the image sizes will be updated after save.

     class CustomBrick < Brick